John Chaney (basketball, born 1932): Coaching career

 On December 20, 2004, during a win over Princeton, Chaney became the fifth active coach and 19th all-time to appear on the sidelines for 1,000 games, joining Lou Henson (New Mexico State, Illinois), Bob Knight (Army, Indiana, Texas Tech), Eddie Sutton (Creighton, Arkansas, Kentucky, Oklahoma State, San Francisco), and Hugh Durham (Florida State, Georgia, Jacksonville).

 In 2005, Chaney ordered backup forward Nehemiah Ingram into the game to commit hard fouls against Big 5 rival Saint Joseph's in response to what he thought were several missed calls by the referees.
 After the game Chaney admitted to "sending a message" and stated "I'm going to send in what we used to do years ago, send in the goons."
 John Bryant of Saint Joseph's suffered a fractured arm as a result of an intentional foul.
 Following the incident, he suspended himself for one game, and upon hearing the severity of the injury, the university suspended him for the final three games of the regular season.
 Chaney self-extended the suspension to that year's Atlantic 10 Conference men's basketball tournament.

 On March 13, 2006, Chaney announced his retirement from coaching at a press conference, effective after Temple's play in the National Invitation Tournament (NIT).
 Fran Dunphy was named Chaney's successor following the season.
 Chaney was later inducted into the Big 5 Hall of Fame, which recognizes the best in Philadelphia's college basketball history.
 Chaney won a total of 741 career games.
 He took Temple to the NCAA tournament 17 times.
 His 1987–88 Owls team entered the NCAA tournament ranked #1 in the country, and he reached the Elite Eight on five occasions.
 In 2001, Chaney was elected to the Naismith Memorial Basketball Hall of Fame.

 Personal life

-Chaney and his wife Jeanne had a daughter, Pamela, and two sons, Darryl and John Jr. Chaney died on January 29, 2021, at the age of 89.
+Chaney and his wife Jeanne (died 2026) had a daughter, Pamela, and two sons, Darryl and John Jr. Chaney died on January 29, 2021, at the age of 89.